elabftw/elabftw/documentation/docs/contributing/devdoc.md

 ## Note about repositories

-The eLabFTW project is split in different repositories.
-The main one with the actual PHP code is [elabftw/elabftw](https://github.com/elabftw/elabftw).
+The eLabFTW project has everything you need in [elabftw/elabftw](https://github.com/elabftw/elabftw) repository:

+- eLabFTW source code is in `src/`, `var/` and `web/`
+- containers are in `containers`
+- documentation is in `documentation/`
+- api specifications are in `apidoc/`

+We previously had separate repositories, but we merged everything into one, which is much better.

 The present document is generated from markdown files in [/documentation folder of elabftw](https://github.com/elabftw/elabftw/tree/master/documentation).
 So if you need to change the documentation, it will be in there.

 The Docker image is built from the code in [/containers/elabimg folder](https://github.com/elabftw/elabftw/tree/master/containers/elabimg).